David James Robinson

 I was born and raised in a factory town in upstate NY.
 It was a place in time where a person could leave high school and be certain to find a job in a manufacturing plant, buy a home, raise a family, put children through college, and fund a retirement.
 Memories of that idyllic space in my life inform my professional existence.
 It was only after I left for college and returned home that I saw firsthand that the assumptions we make about life, what we are told by the media and our elders, our expectations for the future, none of it is guaranteed and none of it can be left to chance.
 What had happened was that the economics of this country changed.
 The factories downsized and then closed.
 I saw friends of mine who chose not to go to college struggle in poverty.
 I saw friends of my parents lose work, leaving their families in ruin.
 Those memories endure to this day and I often think about those friends of mine, some who failed or are still struggling, and some who moved on, adapted, adjusted to a changing economic climate.

 I earned a bachelor’s degree in psychology with a minor in philosophy.
-During those undergraduate days I also carried a double major in biology.
+During those undergraduate days, I also carried a double major in biology.
 Doctor?
 Lawyer?
 Psychologist?
 I wasn’t sure what I would become.
 I enrolled in law school still uncertain what my profession would be.
 I viewed the law as the clearest way to help people.
-I earned my Juris Doctor degree from Syracuse University while working full time nights and weekends as a mental health counselor for a hospital.
+I earned my Juris Doctor degree from Syracuse University while working full-time nights and weekends as a mental health counselor at a hospital.

 I have learned to value customer service not as a ‘goal’ but as a method to reach all the other goals.